larrybiehl/MultiSpec/README.md

 Visual Studio 2015 was used to create the project file included in this repository (Windows_build) in Windows7 OS.

     - The code for the full Windows version uses the following library versions.
 These libraries are not provided:
+      - wxWidgets-3.2.2.1 library is used for the graphical user interface
       - HDF4.2r2
       - gdal-2.1.2
       - hdf5-1.8.8